A new parametrization for ideal classes in rings defined by binary forms, and applications: Orbit parametrization

-Finally, let $H_{F,1}^{*,+} \subset H_{F,1}^*$ be the subset of elements $(I,\alpha)$ such that $\alpha$ is a totally positive element of $K_F$.
-Then it follows immediately from~\cite[Proof of Lemma~2.4]{MR3782066}\footnote{Although~\cite[Lemma~2.4]{MR3782066} is stated for orders in number fields of odd degree with Galois group equal to the full symmetric group, the proof evidently goes through for any order in any number field.} that
+\end{lemma} \begin{proof} Consider the surjective map of sets $H_{F,1}^{*,+} \twoheadrightarrow \on{Cl}^+(R_F)[2]$ that sends a pair $(I,\alpha)$ to the narrow class of $I \cdot I_F^{\frac{2-n}{2}}$.
+It follows immediately from~\cite[proof of Lemma~2.4]{MR3782066}\footnote{Note that, although~\cite[Lemma~2.4]{MR3782066} is stated for number fields of odd degree with Galois group equal to the full symmetric group, the proof goes through for any number field.} that each of the fibers of this map has size $2^{r_2}$. \end{proof}

-\begin{remark} We use the two distinct parametrizations $\mathsf{orb}_{-,1}$ and $\mathsf{orb}_{-,-1}$ to deal with ideals whose squares are generated by elements of positive and negative norm, respectively.
-While this strategy works for all even-degree forms, there is a trick unique to the monic case that allows one to get away with a single parametrization: indeed, in~\cite[\S11]{Siadthesis2}, Siad used Wood's parametrization to show that for monic $F$, ideals whose squares are generated by elements of positive (resp., negative) norm correspond to pairs $(A,B) \in \BZ^2 \otimes_{\BZ} \Sym_2 \BZ^n$ with $\on{inv}(x \cdot A + z \cdot B) = F(x,z)$ (resp., $-F(x,z)$). \end{remark}

-\section{Orbits over Arithmetic Rings and Fields}
+\section{Orbits over arithmetic rings and fields}

-In this section, we describe the $G_n(R)$-orbits arising from the construction in \S\ref{sec-bigconstruct} where $R = \BZ_p$ for any prime $p$ and where $R = K$ is any field.
-We devote special attention to a particular $G_n(K)$-orbit known as the \emph{distinguished orbit}, and for $K = \BQ$ (resp., $K = \BQ_p$), we describe when this distinguished $G_n(K)$-orbit has a representative over $\BZ$ (resp., $\BZ_p$).